 What is CBG Oil?

 CBG (short for cannabigerol) is one of at least 113 unique chemical compounds that are naturally-occurring in cannabis plants.
-The most well-known compounds are called cannabinoids and include CBD, THC, CBC, CBN and CBG.
+The most well-known compounds are called cannabinoids.
+The major cannabinoids produced by the cannabis plant include CBD, THC, CBC, CBN and CBG.

 Since it’s also a cannabinoid, you might think that CBG is a “cousin” of CBD.
 They come from the same plant so they’re certainly related.
 But a better description of CBG is that it is the “mother”, “precursor” or “stem cell” of all the other cannabinoids.
 That is, all cannabinoids evolve from the raw version of CBG.

 The conversion chart below shows how this process occurs.
-CBG-A (the raw version of CBG) is the only cannabinoid present in young cannabis plants.
-Over time, natural enzymes in the plant break down the CBG-A into the raw version of THC, CBD and CBC.
+CBG-A (cannabigerolic acid) is the raw version of CBG.
+It’s the only cannabinoid present in young cannabis plants.
+Over time, natural enzymes in the plant break down the CBG-A into the raw acidic forms of THC (tetrahydrocannabinolic acid), CBD (cannabidiolic acid) and CBC (cannabichromenic acid).

 When heated through a process called decarboxylation, the raw versions of these cannabinoids convert into their regular form.
 These activated cannabinoids are the ones that are dominant in cannabis products such as CBD oil.